JustinSDK/dotSCAD/README.md

 ## Introduction

 Every module or function is located in the file which has the same name as the module or the function.
-For examples, if you want to use the `line2d` module to draw a line, `include <line2d.scad>;` first.
+For example, if you want to use the `line2d` module to draw a line, `include <line2d.scad>;` first.

 	include <line2d.scad>;